 This reads as: chaos needs order; order fears chaos.
-This packs-in endless insight if you switch out the verbs for other pairs of contrasting verbs, or exchange the adjective / noun pairs for other contrasting pairs.
+This can convey endless insight if you switch out the verbs for other pairs of contrasting verbs, or exchange the adjective / noun pairs for other contrasting pairs.
 (For more information on this technique, see Using Yin and Yang to Pop Preconceptions.

 Now for my theory as to why…

-A straight forward solution?
+A straightforward solution?

-Certainly, this doesn’t mean we’re going to get rid of computers.
+We’re not going to get rid of computers.
 We couldn’t, even if we wanted too.
 The ‘genie is out of the bottle’, so they are here to stay.
 They are incredibly useful tools for science and education, communication and commerce.
 The point is, we just need to recognize the unintended consequences of this benefit and learn how to manage it as wisely as possible.
 It would help to realize that more is not better, at least long-term.